View Source AWS.ECS (aws-elixir v1.0.11)

 choose between the following deployment strategies (which you can set in the

-*ROLLING: When you create a service which uses the rolling update
+* `ROLLING`: When you create a service which uses therolling update (ROLLING) deployment strategy, the Amazon ECS service

 in the Amazon Elastic Container Service Developer Guide.